Appointments, Reappointments, and Promotion Policies and Procedure

 Professional Practice, Creation, and Research: Contribution of scholarship, creative works, and/or professional practice and research should also be considered in evaluating teaching effectiveness in relevant programs and departments.

-A checklist and calendar for contract review are available on the Faculty Annual Review Process page.
+A checklist and calendar for CCF reappointment review will be available soon.

 CCF may stop their contract clock for reasonable causes, including but not limited to: personal medical leave; leave due to primary caregiver responsibilities for a child, spouse, parent, or domestic partner, or siblings; or by contractual stipulation or negotiation.